 Stack Overflow is a site used by developers where they share, learn, and answer each others’ programming questions.
 Looking at one’s Stack Overflow account will allow you to check your candidate’s level of knowledge.
 However, if they’re active users, it will also let you look into their communication style.
 Some of their answers might reveal not just their knowledge, but also whether they’ve got a team spirit and know-how to explain technical concepts to others.

 Algorithmic programming tests are a popular method of evaluating one’s level of expertise in a chosen language or framework.
 However, we highly recommend that you don’t fully rely on them to check your candidate’s competencies.
 Why not?
 Because they lack the context and let you test skills that are, at most, adjacent to software development.

 Here’s a great analogy – algorithms are like words and phrases in English.
 Giving your candidate a general programming pre-employment test is like giving a content writer a test that checks their knowledge of English grammar or vocabulary.
 While they’ll tell you that a person knows a lot of words, they’ll in no way reveal whether they can write a great article.

 So, how can you test your candidate’s actual software development skills?
 By running work sample coding tests, which is what we specialize in at DevSkiller.

 Work sample coding tests

 Work sample coding tests are a great method if you want to know how to assess programming skills, because they mirror real-life tasks that await the new developer.
-Unlike general programming tests, they focus on actual problem solving – not answering trivia questions.
+Unlike general programming tests, interview coding challenges focus on actual problem solving – not answering trivia questions.